AvirupChakraborty-2212/DECS_Project_KV_Server/Readme.md

-**Project Title:** Performance testing and benchmarking of HTTP-based KV Server.

-**Description:**
+## Project Title:
+**PERFORMANCE TESTING AND BENCHMARKING OF HTTP BASED KV SERVER**

+## Description:
-The goal of the project is to build a multi-tier system ( HTTP server with a key-value (KV) storage system ), and perform its load test across various loads to identify its capacity and bottleneck resource.
+The goal of the project is to build a multi-tier system (HTTP server with a key-value (KV) storage system ), and perform its load test across various loads to identify its capacity and bottleneck resource.

-There are three main components in this system:
+**There are three main components in this system:**
-    |- a multi-threaded HTTP server with a KV cache (in-memory storage),
+- a multi-threaded HTTP server with a KV cache (in-memory storage),
-    |- a load generator/test client (client side), and
+- a load generator/test client (client side), and
-    |- a database (disk storage).
+- a database (disk storage).

 The server is built over HTTP, and uses a pool of worker threads (httplib) to accept and process requests received from the clients.
 The clients generate requests to get and put key-value pairs at the server.
 The server stores all key-value pairs in a persistent MySQL database, and also caches the most frequently used key-value pairs in an in-memory LRU cache.The load generator will emulate multiple clients, and generate client requests concurrently to the server.

-The implementation demonstrates handling of two types of requests that follow different execution paths like one accessing memory and another going to disk.
+**The implementation demonstrates handling of two types of requests that follow different execution paths like one accessing memory and another going to disk.**

 This is demonstrated by:

 1. Restart the server.
 This clears the in-memory cache.